Incubation Stage Needs Stimulating Ambiance and Spirituality

-The incubation stage needs rich serenity, contentment in nature, and varied surroundings that are conducive to motivational thinking and open up the spirit.
-Inside the incubation stage, you will reprogram your consciousness to be in accord with nature and not the pressures of society.
-A barren, institutionalized ambiance suggests a barren, institutional way of looking at things.
-Make your incubation stage among trees, in a desert, or beside a mountain creek.
-There you will feel closer to our origins, closer to the natural “us.”
+The incubation stage requires a rich environment, contentment in nature, and varied surroundings conducive to motivational thinking and open up the spirit.
+In the incubation stage, you will reprogram your consciousness to align with nature, not the pressures of society.
+A barren, institutionalized ambiance suggests a barren, institutional way of thinking.
+Conduct your incubation stage among trees, in a desert, or beside a mountain creek to feel closer to our origins and the natural “us.”

 Research suggests that we lose motivation as we witness the despoiling of the natural world with each highway through a national park and each shopping center where a meadow once existed.
 Research by Washington University professor Peter H. Kahn suggests that ecological destruction is one of the causes of our increasing rate of depressive illness.
 Equally, Prof. Kahn says, evidence suggests that depression can be alleviated if we become involved in animal rescue or the preservation of our natural home.
 Bringing plants into our office or home or sharing a communal pet will lift our mood.
 That is why we strongly suggest you experiment with your incubation stage while vacationing or taking a break.